wp-plugins/thecartpress/readme.txt

 9. Back-end: Dashboard

 == Changelog ==

+= 1.3.0
+* Messages for "Auto Update" for premium plugins
+* Admin top bar menu for eCommerce
+* Payment methods list: New Icons, and direct links to manage Notices
+* Checkout, Payments Box: Displays excerpt of the notices associated to each Payments
+* Wish list: improvements
+* Shipping cost UI improvements
+* Fixed minor bug in retry checkout when using a notice in tcp_checkout_ko

 = 1.2.9 =
 * Checkout: Shipping and Payment Methods boxes are able to be hidden if only one method is available (new setting)
 * Shipping cost minor bug fixed